olleepalmer/olleepalmer.github.io/_posts/2021-05-28-the-crisis-of-optimisation.md

 ### Unrealistic expectations + inexperience = trouble

 When inexperience and imposter syndrome meet high expectations and industry hype (’low hanging fruit’, ‘quick wins’ and million dollar button tests) things can go seriously awry.
-It’s this confluence of forces which result in test reports written by data science PhD’s that make bold recommendations from correlated but causally unrelated factors and blatantly ignore statistical best practice of any kind.
-I’ve seen this.
-I suspect it happens more than you might think.

 The slide toward overstated results, overlooking statistical significance and generally fudging the numbers in favour of a good story is slow and insidious.

 To protect the integrity and credibility of optimisation in your business, you need to sidestep the dopamine hit of miracle results in favour of the longer, more arduous but ultimately vastly more rewarding and remunerative trudge toward the peak of objective truth.

 We have no way of knowing the extent to which bogus optimisation is at large within the corporate world.
 Unlike academic research, there is no corpus for us to scrutinise of experiment plans outlining process, methodology and results.

-When I have had the opportunity to audit optimisation programs, my anecdotal experience suggests that the situation is not great.
+My own experience at auditing optimisation programs suggests that the situation is not great.
 When I discussed this article with the principle of a CRO agency recently, he suggested it should open with the lines, “Worried about the legitimacy of experiments run within your business? _You should be_.”

 ## Protect your program through training, scrutiny and realistic expectations